indushetty276-tech/progressive-web-application/README.md

 # Dynamic Web Worker Example
  Web Workers allow you to do things like firing up long-running scripts to handle computationally intensive tasks, but without blocking the UI.
 In fact, it all takes place in parallel .
 Web Workers are truly multi-threaded.
-[Learn more](https://blog.sessionstack.com/how-javascript-works-the-building-blocks-of-web-workers-5-cases-when-you-should-use-them-a547c0757f6a)

 ![Why use web worker?](img/dynamic-web-worker.png)